BGI: The Huawei of Genomics

 They continue (translated), “In the agricultural era, the more arable land a country has, the greater the advantage; in the industrial era, the more resources such as oil and minerals, the greater the advantage; and in the age of life, having more genetic resources that can be simultaneously read and used, the greater the advantage.
 The completion of the National Gene Bank is of great significance to China.”

-In state it more clearly, these researchers are announcing to the world that they believe we have entered into a new era: one where genetic resources are foundational to national security and where strategic advantage goes to whomever collects and uses more genetic data more efficiently.
+To state it more clearly, these researchers are announcing to the world that they believe we have entered into a new era: one where genetic resources are foundational to national security and where strategic advantage goes to whomever collects and uses more genetic data more efficiently.

 In 2013, the Wall Street Journal reported on a BGI study of some 2,220 extremely high-IQ (160+) mostly-American volunteers.
 The goal, allegedly, was to unlock the mysteries of intelligence.
 Perhaps we should worry...
 John Louth of the Royal United Services Institute is warning that China plans to engineer “super-soldiers.”

-Kyle Olbert is an independent researcher located in Washington, DC.
+K. Olbert is an independent researcher located in Washington, DC.
 The author welcomes comments or corrections.